 Practicality is key — especially when it comes to cars.
 To find the best option for you, consider what you need from a motor.

-If you live in a city, you’ll likely want a compact vehicle.
+If you live in a city, you’ll likely want a compact vehicle like a Toyota RAV4.
 That way, you’ll be better able to navigate busy roads and fit into tight parking spaces.

 Alternatively, big families can benefit from an automobile with a spacious interior and a roomy boot.
 You will most probably also seek ultimate safety for you and your kids.